Virat Purusha Awakens: Srimad Bhagavatam 3.26 Reveals the Power of the Supersoul

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How are the senses, mind, and intelligence described in relation to consciousness?
+Why are the senses, mind, and intelligence not enough to create life?